dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 auto fp2 = function (ref int function()) () => null;
 ```

-The function pointer `fp1` takes one parameter by reference; the parameter is of function pointer type.
+The function pointer `fp1` takes one parameter by reference which is of function pointer type.
-its return type is `typeof(null)` by inference.
+Its return type is `typeof(null)` by inference.

 The function pointer `fp2` takes takes no parameters and returns a function pointer;
 the returned function pointer returns an `int` by reference.